A quantum monomer-dimer model on Penrose tilings

 where $\Gamma$ is a path from site $i$ to site $j$ along the edges of the Penrose tiling and $\hat{\mathcal{P}}$ is a projector onto the maximal dimer covering sector. \cref{fig:fm-loops} shows two example paths $\Gamma_1$ and $\Gamma_2$.
 Note that, in a maximal dimer covering, it is possible to move a monomer from $i$ to $j$ along a path $\Gamma$ only if the links of $\Gamma$ alternate between dimers and non-dimers.
 This operator also depends on the entire path $\Gamma$ and not solely on its endpoints.
 Unlike the vison operator, the operator in \cref{eq:monomer-op} would be path dependent even if the monomers were fixed by additional terms.
 If a vison path $\overline{\Gamma}$ intersects a monomer path $\Gamma$, then $\hat{V}(\overline{\Gamma})$ anti-commutes with $\hat{M}(\Gamma)$, showing that visons and monomers have a mutual statistical phase of $-1$.
 In the gauge theory picture, the monomers (visons) are the electric (magnetic) charges.

 \textit{Correlators.---}To characterize the phase of the gauge theory, we calculated the following quantities: the dimer-dimer connected correlator and the vison-vison correlator, as well as open Wilson lines and closed Wilson loops corresponding to both visons and monomers.
 These were calculated for the RK wavefunction $\ket{\psi_{\text{RK}}}$ using classical Metropolis Monte Carlo for two regions $R_1$ and $R_2$ of a particular Penrose tiling which we show in~\cref{supp-fig:regions} of the SM~\cite{supp}.
+We use the Hopcroft-Karp~\cite{hopcroft1973an} algorithm to generate the initial maximal dimer covering for these calculations.
 We now present our results.

 \textit{(i) Dimer-dimer connected correlator.---}This correlator is defined as $C_{\mu\nu}^S = \langle \hat{\sigma}^z_{\mu} \hat{\sigma}^z_{\nu} \rangle - \langle \hat{\sigma}^z_{\mu} \rangle \langle \hat{\sigma}^z_{\nu} \rangle$, where $\mu$ and $\nu$ are links of the Penrose tiling.
 Note that here we label the gauge fields $\hat{\sigma}$ by links $\mu$ and $\nu$, whereas we labeled the same operators by pairs of neighboring sites earlier.
 We use Latin letters such as $i,j$ for sites, and Greek letters such as $\mu,\nu$ for links of the tiling.
 We calculate this correlator for all pairs of links in $R_k$ and bin them according to the Euclidean distance between the links, where $k \in \{1, 2\}$.
 For each bin, we then calculate the average of the correlator, the Monte Carlo error in calculating the average of the correlator, and the standard deviation of the correlator in that bin.
-These are shown in~\cref{fig:dimer}.
+These are shown in~\cref{fig:dimer-vison}(a).
 We find that bin-averaged $C_{\mu \nu}^S$ decays exponentially with the distance between $\mu$ and $\nu$.
 If our model were at a critical point, like the square or hexagonal lattice quantum dimer models at the RK point~\cite{fisher1961stastical,moessner2001shortranged,moessner2011introduction,moessner2001phase,schlittler2017phase}, then $C_{\mu \nu}^S$ would decay as a power-law.